 One important factor in establishing a healthy cat care routine is to schedule regular veterinary check-ups (at least once a year.)
 This helps in the prevention and early detection/treatment of various diseases and health conditions.
 If your cat is in need of a wellness exam, vaccination update, and other veterinary services, Sploot is always here to help.

 Sploot Veterinary Care is a primary & urgent veterinary clinic with multiple convenient clinic locations.
-Our doors are open 365 days a year, from 10 am to 10 pm.
+Our vet clinic doors are open 365 days a year, for extended hours.
 We make use of fear-free techniques that allow cats to feel right at home in our serene clinic spaces.

 Schedule an appointment with Sploot in just a few clicks.
 We’d be more than happy to help your feline companion achieve great health and well-being.
 You can also drop by for a happy visit or a walk-in appointment.